 Here's a graph showing how the price per unit drops with the increase in no. of units in CNC work.

 As you might have noticed, the price per unit drops rapidly with each additional unit for some time and then flattens after a while.

 Having an understanding of this graph is really useful while pricing your work and talking to customers.

 Factors affecting pricing of your CNC router work

-The setup and designing costs are the same for a single product and multiple products.
+The setup and design costs are the same for a single product and multiple products.

-The tolerances required by the product does not affect the cost directly, but it does have an indirect effect on the cost of production.
+The tolerances required by the product do not affect the cost directly, but it does have an indirect effect on the cost of production.